j-l-jones/makehuman2/README.md

 In Blender simply download the zip as a file.
 With key "n" it should appear on the side bar.
 The plugin can either load exported .mh2b files or use a socket for communication.
 The format is the same.
 The mh2b format is a combination of JSON and binary structure.

-Best to Use this format for Blender because e.g. glTF will always convert everything to triangles.
+Best to use this format for Blender because e.g. glTF will always convert everything to triangles.

 ## Further information